Defeating the Evil Weevil and Saving the Cowhorn Orchid

 Today, we have well over 200 cowhorn orchids awaiting their native pollinators of solitary bees.

 Future generations can now enjoy a unique and rare epiphyte (a plant that grows on another plant but is not parasitic) growing within the safety of the Fakahatchee Strand Preserve State Park.

 These two projects demonstrate the power of collaborative partnerships, just as every living orchid in the wild is the result of collaboration between the orchid and its mycorrhizal fungi.
 Mycorrihizae are symbiotic relationships that form between fungi and plants.
 The fungi colonize the roots of a host plant, providing increased water and nutrient absorption.

 Most every success in conservation is the result of collaboration between organizations and volunteers all working toward a common goal.
 Our common goal is included in the Florida Park Service mission statement: Provide resource-based recreation while preserving, interpreting and restoring natural and cultural resources.

 About the Authors

-Mike Owen has been the Park Biologist at the Fakahatchee Strand Preserve State Park since October 1993.
-His duties include hydrological monitoring, surveys for endangered or threatened plant species, herbarium collection, wildlife observations and monitoring including road kill data, vertebrate species list, plant species list, non-native plant treatments and participation in prescribed burns.
-He also conducts interpretive programs involving swamp walks, guided walks and power point presentations.
+Mike Owen has been the park biologist at the Fakahatchee Strand Preserve State Park since 1993.
+His duties include hydrological monitoring, surveys for endangered or threatened plant species, herbarium collection, wildlife observations, and monitoring including road kill data, vertebrate species list, plant species list, non-native plant treatments and participation in prescribed burns.
+He also conducts interpretive programs involving swamp walks, guided walks and PowerPoint presentations.

 He received his Bachelor of Science in Zoology at the University of South Florida in Tampa.